joe-taylor/ckan-bcgov-terraform/README.md

 # CKAN Terraform

-This repo exists to help new developers set up local development instances of the BC Data Catalogue.
+This repo exists to help new developers set up a local development instance of the BC Data Catalogue.
 The BC Data Catalogue is composed of a stock install of CKAN 2.7.5 plus custom extensions and supporting apps (e.g. a UI frontend).
 We assume you are working on the catalogue but with some tweaks this could work for any version of CKAN.

 ## What does this do?